Fremont Saddle via Peralta Trail

 peralta-34

-I know she’s happier with the boots on because she passes me then smiles back.
+I know she’s happier with the boots on because she passes me and smiles back.

 peralta-29